 - Practically every movie on this list was reclassified as Category III movies after the rating system was introduced in Hong Kong in 1988.

 - Simply put, Hong Kong Category III movies are intended only for viewers above 18 years of age.
 It is also inaccurate to consider them as “video nasties” or purely exploitation movies.
 A movie could be classified as Category III for violence, excessive gore, sexual content, etc.

 If you’ve watched American Backwoods Horror classic such as I Spit on Your Grave, the story for The Beasts would be familiar to you.
 A pair of siblings is brutalized by mountain thugs during a camping trip; the younger sister is gang-raped while her brother is tortured and killed.
 Faced with subsequent police indifference, the father of the victims embarks on a bloody mission of vengeance.
 How the final third of the movie then plays out is easily guessable.

 Considered a cult classic by Hong Kong movie aficionados, and representative of a new style of Hong Kong film making in the early 80s, The Beasts is a thoroughly painful watch.
 Not only for its gore but also for its painstaking depiction of post-rape trauma.
-Doubly distressing is the fact that producer Teddy Robin claimed that the movie is based on a real incident, with the movie name “San Gou” also the Hong Kong colloquial term for hooligans that extort protection money from passers-by in the countryside.
+Doubly distressing is the fact that producer Teddy Robin famously claimed that the movie is based on a real-life incident, with the movie name “San Gou” also the Hong Kong colloquial term for hooligans that extort protection money from passers-by in the countryside.
 Is there any takeaway from this movie, or is it no more than an excuse to mimic western-style cinematic violence?
-Unless you’re a student of film making, you probably wouldn’t want to search for the answer from watching this legendary slaughter-fest.
+Unless you’re a student of filmmaking, you probably wouldn’t want to search for the answer from watching this legendary slaughter-fest.